 High School: North Little Rock (AR)

 I know there's a team, Cowboy team, sitting back there, guys.
 I love you for being here.
 Thank you.
 I always knew you'd be here, for sure.

-Canton is the only place on earth that bring together the greatest men who played, coached, or contributed to the game.
+Canton is the only place on earth that brings together the greatest men who played, coached or contributed to the game.
 The birthplace of the NFL was right down the street.
 It was actually in an automobile showroom.
 They held the first owners meeting there for the NFL.

-I got into that room real scared, very scared.
-As a young man, I made many failures and had had many decisions frankly, some of them threatened my family's future, certainly financially.
-I actually had become afraid of what is known as business-ites.
+I got into that room real scared.
+Very scared.
+As a young man, I made many failures and had had many decisions.
+Frankly, some of them threatened my family's future, certainly financially.
+I actually had become afraid of what is known as "business heights."
 Buying the Dallas Cowboys, frankly, was that kind of risk, even exaggerated, in my mind.

 But I knew it was now or never.
 Football kicked in: Don't run around that block.
 Be prepared, Jimmy.
 And if you're afraid, grit your teeth, buckle that chinstrap, just get it a little tighter and don't let anybody know you're scared, and just keep on keepin' on.